Table of Contents

 I use Stock Trader to track my trades.
 It’s a free resource for equities trading.
 It does not work for derivatives, futures, or currencies. but you can sort of “trick” the software into registering the prices.
 I stopped using Stock Trade as it was far too cumbersome to update the journal when I could just write it down or use an Excel spreadsheet.

 I also have notebooks where I hand-write my thoughts and observations.
 I rarely refer to my notebooks.
 Rather, it is the physical act of writing that forms the synapses in our brains.
 This is how I train my brain to understand and analyse price.
 Lately, I have been typing some of the material, printing it out, and sticking it into my notebooks.
 This is actually not as effective as writing things down.
-(You should be aware that before I type out my thoughts, I’ve already hand-written and analysed a particular idea in great detail.)
+(You should be aware that before I type out my thoughts, I’ve already hand-written and analysed a particular idea in detail.)

 I don’t rely on news but I do read a ton of it.
 In fact, when news says to do one thing, I have a tendency and itch to do the exact opposite.
 In my opinion, news from mainstream media (insofar as stock trading is concerned) is mostly misleading.
 You can read more about it in the books I recommended at the beginning of this primer.
 Besides, if you have been paying attention to anything I’ve written so far, you’ll realise that news is a lagging indicator.
 By the time you read the news, the major move is probably over or recovered!
 Only price is leading, accurate, and unbiased.